MATT-IYOR/Call-Center/README.md

 ### Data source

-Sales Data: The primary dataset used for the this analysis is the "Call Center.csv" containing sales information made by the company.
+Call center Data: The primary dataset used for the this analysis is the "Call Center.csv" containing call information made by the service provider.

 ### Tools